Musical bow: In Africa

-The Umuduri musical bow used in Burundi and Rhwanda is similar to the Uhadi bow of South Africa.
+The Umuduri musical bow used in Burundi and Rwanda is similar to the Uhadi bow of South Africa.

 The Uhadi or 'thomo' musical bow used by the Basotho people.

 Two bows in which the resonator is a gourd, attached to the instrument's center and pressed into the musician's chest or stomach.
 Both are sounded with a stick.

 Due to the nature of their construction and playing, musical bows are quiet instruments, therefore needing a resonator to resound.
 The resonator can either be a gourd (as in uhadi, umakhweyana, segankure, xitende, berimbau, etc.) or the player's mouth (as in umrhubhe, umqangala, tshihwana, xizambi, etc.)

 Musical bows are the main instruments of the Nguni and Sotho people, the predominant peoples of South Africa.
 Historians believe that many of the musical bows came from Khoisan peoples.
 Although there are many differences between musical bows, all of them share two things: a resonator, and at least two fundamental notes.

 The strongest notes are the fundamentals, the deepest notes produced by the string, whereas the higher notes (the harmonic partials) are produced by the resonator.

 There are at least two fundamental notes produced by all musical bows, an open (when the player does not shorten it or touch it) and a closed (where the string is shortened or stopped by the player's hand).
 In Xhosa they are called vu (from the word Vuliwe, 'open') and ba (from Banjiwe, 'held') respectively.
 These two notes can already be on the string, if it is divided or stopped by a string attached to the gourd, as in the case of umakhweyana, xitende, berimbau, hungu, etc. The pitch difference between a vu and a ba is usually about a whole tone.
 In certain places, it can be closer to a semitone (e.g. Zulu) or closer to a minor third (Tsonga).

 Some of those instruments have more than two notes, for example the Zulu umakhweyana and the Tsonga xitende have three, whereas the Venda tshihwana has four.